sweattep/modern_quotes/README.md

 >they organized politically to negotiate with city officials.

+>it’s virtually impossible to positively identify someone by their email address

 >If all you're worried about is technique, then you are cooking blind

 >you must be educated, no matter what the discipline